 - Repeat the movement with your opposite leg and continue until you finish your set.

-A classic lower-body move, the lunge offers a ton of benefits, from strengthening your legs to improving your balance.
-Reverse lunges mimic the Bulgarian split squat because they target your glutes and hamstrings more than forward lunges do — and, whether you perform them weighted or not, they’re just as effective.
+A classic lower-body move, the lunge offers a ton of benefits, like strengthening your legs and improving your balance.
+Reverse lunges mimic the Bulgarian split squat because they target your glutes and hamstrings more than forward lunges do.

 5. Curtsy Lunge